 Astonished

-What Ariadne’s thread leads me
+What thread of Ariadne leads me

 (In what dream

-Was this girlchild tied by the ankle
+Was this child tied by her ankle

-Like an entranced slave?)
+Like a fascinated slave?)

-The author of the dream
+The maker of the dream

 One by one